ioBroker/ioBroker.docs/admin/en/controller-upgrade.md

 * `sudo iobroker stop`
 * `sudo iobroker update`
 * `sudo iobroker upgrade self`
-* `sudo iobroker start` or server reboot, then ioBroker should restart and you can be sure that all old processes were finished.
+* `sudo iobroker start` or server reboot, then ioBroker should restart, and you can be sure that all old processes were finished.
 <!-- copy
 cd /opt/iobroker
 sudo iobroker stop